lcetinsoy/letsencrypter/README.md

 ### Not ready !
 Your help is welcome

-A small script to easy letsencrypt workflow for nginx setup
+A small script to ease letsencrypt workflow for nginx setup

 Not everything is automated you will have still to manually edit your vhost so it fits your setup.